hdShang/arxiv-daily/docs/cs-CL/2025-06-18/papers/250621591v3-fineval-kr-a-financial-domain-evaluation-framework-for-large-languag.md

 ---
 layout: default
-title: FinEval-KR: A Financial Domain Evaluation Framework for Large Language Models' Knowledge and Reasoning
+title: "FinEval-KR: A Financial Domain Evaluation Framework for Large Language Models' Knowledge and Reasoning"
 ---

 # FinEval-KR: A Financial Domain Evaluation Framework for Large Language Models' Knowledge and Reasoning